divyanshu1218/e-commerce-follow-along/README.md

 	2. Implement state management for the form inputs.
 	3. Enable navigation from the profile page to the form.

-### Milestone 22: Save Address in Database
+Milestone 22 - Store User Address 🏠

+Learning Goals 🎯

+By the end of this milestone, you will:
-In this milestone, we will create a backend endpoint to store user addresses in the database.
+✅ Create a backend endpoint to store user addresses in the database.

-#### Key Tasks:
+Steps 📝
-- Create an endpoint to receive address data from the frontend form.
+	1. Create an endpoint to receive the address from the frontend form.
-- Add the received address to the address array inside the user collection.
+	2. Append the address to the address array inside the user collection.

-This milestone focuses on implementing backend logic to store user addresses efficiently.
+	3. Ensure proper request validation and error handling.

+# Milestone 23 🚀

+## Overview
+In this milestone, we will:
+- Add a *"Place Order"* button in the cart.
+- Create a *Select Address* page for choosing a delivery address.
+- Write a *Mongoose schema* for storing order details.

+## Steps
+1. Add a *Place Order* button in the cart that navigates to the Select Address page.
+2. Create a *Select Address* page displaying all saved addresses with a selection option.
+3. Implement a *backend endpoint* to fetch user addresses.

+### Note
+This milestone helps in understanding how to implement the *place order* functionality.

+# Milestone 24 🚀

+## Overview
+In this milestone, we will create an *Order Confirmation* page to display order details.

+## Steps
+1. Show all *products* being ordered.
+2. Display the *selected delivery address*.
+3. Show the *total cart value*.
+4. Add a *"Place Order"* button at the bottom.

+### Note
+This milestone helps in understanding how to implement the *place order* functionality.